ewjay/fapiwiki/FAPI_Meeting_Notes_2021-06-30_Atlantic.rst

 =================
 #416: RAR if scope *and* claims param not expressive enough (Travis)
 ----------------------------------------------------------------------------------
+* Using claims parameter to describe permissions for access tokens is not standardized
+* Discussion to be continued
+* Milestone moved to ID2

 #417: Shall require introspection of claims (Travis)
 ----------------------------------------------------------------------------------
 This is not related to #416.

+* New statement states that the resource server can verify the validity using scope or claims that are within the token.
+* Need to clarify what “claim” is referring to; JWT, simple JWT claim, or OIDC claims parameter
+* Milestone moved to ID2

 AOB